 Cyber security needs to be given the same priority, endorsement and employer responsibility as OH&S. It should be treated as a core requirement at the enterprise, community and individual level.

+Opening remarks

 According to the ABS 21% of NT households did not have a member of that household access the Internet.
 This, however, is not uniform across the NT.
 When the census data is broken down to more granular areas, a large difference can be seen.
 There are areas that have extremely low levels of Internet access from home, such as only 23% of households in Yuendumu – Anmatjere had at least one person access the Internet from the home.